albertogd/gitops-for-organizations/README.md

-# gitops-for-organizations
+# GitOps for organizations
-GitOps for organizations: provisioning and configuring Openshift clusters automatically with ACM &amp; ArgoCD
+Provisioning and configuring Openshift clusters automatically with ACM and ArgoCD